How To Fix A Laptop That Wont Boot

 Always nothing…

 Diagnose!
 Remove all external devices and cables from the computer.
-Connect then disconnect the power cable, remove and replace the battery.
-With each different setup, press the power button: watch for lights and sounds.
+Connect, disconnect the power cable, and remove and replace the battery.
+Press the power button with each setup: watch for lights and sounds.

 • No noise, no light